rfeggins/Watson-and-Alexa-Workshop/Automated-Testing.md

 These tests are mainly executed through the GUI, as they are checking how users would use the system.
 The time taken to execute these can vary from one application to another but they are usually run once a day or night.

 # Test Automation for Multiple Agile Teams

-## Test Automation starts at the unit level.
+Test Automation starts at the unit level.

+## Automating Unit Testing

-# Role / Persona involved: Developers
+### Role / Persona involved
+Developers

 ### Testing Practices
 Here are some key testing practices